basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 [[firewalls|Security and Firewalls]].

-To make configuring firewalls easier, you can instruct the Erlang VM to use a limited range of TCP ports or a single TCP port.
+To make configuring firewalls easier, you can instruct the Erlang VM to use either a limited range of TCP ports or a single TCP port.
 The minimum and maximum can be set using the `erlang.distribution.port_range.minimum` and `erlang.distribution.port.maximum` parameters, respectively.
 The following would set the range to ports between 3000 and 5000:

 ```riakconf